“Financial Abundance” Section Overview

 I have read other reports where people tend to get sick and die not long after they retire.
 My point is, that if you have an online business that you’ve created, which you enjoy and look forward to working on, it will be beneficial to your health and not just your finances.

-So, no matter where you’re at age-wise, if you’re over 50, now is the time to get started.
-If you haven’t yet retired, get started now and build up your income so that when you do retire you’ll be comfortable.
+So, no matter where you’re at age-wise, now is the time to get started.
+If you haven’t yet retired, get started now and build up your income so that when you do retire you’ll be more-comfortable.
 And if you already retired, unless you’re really well-off, it’s a time to get started creating extra income, and having something rewarding to do.

-I started creating income-producing websites in 1996.
-My first membership website was profitable from day one.
+I started creating income-producing Websites in 1996.
+My first membership Website was profitable from day one.
 A few years down the road, I was earning a six-figure income with a membership Website for a major network marketing product.
-The flaw was that at the time I wasn’t practicing the “dig your own well” principle, which I write about farther down the page.
-I only had one big client, and they decided to create their own Website, so within less than a year, I was out of business.
+The flaw was that at the time I wasn’t practicing the “dig your own well” principle, which I write about farther down this page.
+I only had one big client, and they eventually decided to create their own Website, so within less than a year after they did, I was out of business.
+But in the meantime, I’d had 7 years of great income.

-For many years after, I did Internet-based work for others, but not for myself.
-You see, I was determined not to promote anything that I didn’t believe in 100%.
-And I could never find that one thing.
+For many years after that, I did Internet-based work for others, but not for myself.
+I was determined not to promote anything that I didn’t believe in 100%, and I could never find that one thing.
 There were always questions in my mind for every product or service I ran across.
 In addition, although I was a sharp businessman, I really didn’t understand the whole Internet marketing picture, and thus I didn’t feel confident to move forward.

 In 2013, I decided it was time to create my own Internet business again, and I began studying Internet marketing.
-Over the past few years, I have taken a number of Internet-marketing courses.
-They have all contained some good information, but they all were lacking the whole picture that would allow me to start from square one and create Internet income.
+Over the next few years, I took a number of Internet-marketing courses.
+They all contained some good information, but they all were lacking the whole picture that would allow me to start from square one and create Internet income.

 Finally, in July of 2015, I found an online course that covered all aspects of Internet marketing.
-It cost me $500 (some other people paid $1,000), but it was well worth it.
+It cost me $500 (some other people paid $1,000 for it), but it was well worth it.
 I finally had all of the pieces I needed to create the Internet income that I have wanted for years.
-I was then inspired to create MiddleAge.org.
+I was then inspired to create a Website to help people who were middle-aged.
 Because it was my creation, I could be assured that I could be 100% honest with people and only promote what I believed in all the way.

-Unfortunately, the course I took is no longer available.
-The guy who created it got greedy, and now sells sections of the course for from $200 – $1,000…a year!
+Unfortunately, the Internet marketing course I took is no longer available.
+The guy who created it got greedy, and now sells just sections of the course, such as Facebook marketing, for $200 – $1,000…a year!
+Each!
 I could make a bunch of money selling them to you, but that’s not how I do things.
 I am asking you to trust me, and I therefore need to do my best to deliver a good Internet marketing course at a fair price.

 So I started my research to find a solid course that would provide you with complete training in Internet marketing.
 I searched for and read online reviews.
 I checked out Websites and evaluated what was offered.